Table of Contents

-If the friction pads are worn out or they fall-off due to loose fasteners, the metal blocks make direct contact with the steel drum.
+If the friction pads are worn out or fall off due to loose fasteners, the metal blocks direct contact with the steel drum.
 This metal-to-metal contact causes the drum to score and wear out from within unevenly.

 As referenced in the imbalance of the horizontal shaft above, the drum’s uneven wear causes a similar imbalance, leading to centrifuge vibrating.

 It is essential to monitor the clutch assembly on a periodic schedule to avoid vibrations due to worn-out friction pads.